Medically reviewed by Drugs.com. Last updated on Jul 16, 2022.

 - Tuberculosis, active or history of—Use with caution.
 May make these conditions worse.

-A nurse or other trained health professional will give you canakinumab in a hospital or clinic setting. canakinumab is given as a shot under your skin.
+A nurse or other trained health professional will give you or your child canakinumab in a hospital or clinic setting.
+Canakinumab is given as a shot under your skin.

-It is very important that your doctor check your progress at regular visits to make sure that canakinumab is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that canakinumab is working properly.

-You will need to have a skin test for tuberculosis before you start using canakinumab.
-Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis test.
+You will need to have a skin test for tuberculosis (TB) before you or your child start receiving canakinumab.
+Tell your doctor if you or anyone in your home has ever had a positive reaction to a TB test.

 Canakinumab may cause allergic reactions.
 Tell your doctor right away if you have a rash, itching, lightheadedness or dizziness, swelling of the face, tongue, and throat, trouble breathing or swallowing, or chest pain after you or your child receive the medicine.

-Do not get any immunizations (vaccines) without your doctor's approval while you are being treated with canakinumab.
+Do not get any immunizations (vaccines), especially the live vaccines (eg, nasal flu virus vaccine) without your doctor's approval while you are being treated with canakinumab.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.